RWensveen/com.broadlink/README.md

 # Version

+* 2.0.3
+Add user manual (in APPSTORE.md) explaining how to use RF learning.
+Correct sensor display of A1 device
+Correct SP1 device, so the app will not crash :-)
+Add Hysen thermostat (implementation done, testing not done -> it might completely fail) Move capability icons to /assets directory (i.s.o. /drivers/xxx/assets) Correct app settings page to show current settings.

-* 1.3.5
+* 2.0.2
-All seems ok, but RF not working
+Learning and transmitting RF (433MHz) works.
+Homey speech is used to inform the user on what to do.

 * 2.0.1
 Updated to Homey V2.0 to prevent app crashes
 Use async/await wherever possible (easier to read compared to Promise)

-* 2.0.2
+* 1.3.5
-Learning and transmitting RF (433MHz) works.
-Homey speech is used to inform the user on what to do.
+All seems ok, but RF not working